shadforth/thundergolfer/README.md

 ---

 > Computing is pop culture. [...]
 Pop culture holds a disdain for history.
 Pop culture is all about identity and feeling like you're participating, It has nothing to do with cooperation, the past or the future—it's living in the present.
 I think the same is true of most people who write code for money.
-They have no idea wehre [their culture came from]. - _Alan Kay_
+They have no idea where [their culture came from]. - _Alan Kay_

 -----